puttyman/streamarrfs/README.md

     apt update && apt install docker.io

-  4. Create a directory where the torrents will be mounted (vitual)
+  4. Create a directory where the torrents will be mounted

     mkdir /tmp/streamarrfs